 This does not mean that Norse society was egalitarian or that women and men were equal.
 Patriarchy was real, and most women likely lived lives circumscribed by marriage, motherhood, and domestic labor.
 But the existence of exceptions—women who wielded swords, commanded ships, ruled estates, or led rituals—tells us something important.
 It shows that the cultural imagination of the Norse people included women of strength and authority, and that society could make room for those women when circumstances required or permitted it.
 The Viking Age was not a single story.
 It was a complex, contradictory, and sometimes surprising world, and women were central to that story.

 To learn more about the ongoing research, explore the work of the Archaeological Institute of America on the Birka warrior, read the original study in the American Journal of Physical Anthropology (Hedenstierna-Jonson et al., 2017), or explore the Swedish History Museum's collection of Viking artifacts.
+The National Museum of Denmark also offers insights into Viking daily life and gender roles.
 The story of Viking women is still being written, as new discoveries continue to reshape our understanding of the past.